 - anonymous notifications

-- complaints that are currently being investigated by another body, such as the Health and Disability Commissioner or the social worker’s employer
+- complaints currently being investigated by another body, such as the Health and Disability Commissioner or the social worker’s employer

 - concerns involving breaches of other legislation, which should be made to the Police or relevant agency in the first instance.

-If you remain concerned about an issue with a registered social worker or if it has not been resolved, you can contact the SWRB by completing the online complaints form below.
+If your concern about an issue with a registered social worker has not been resolved, you can contact the SWRB by completing the complaints form: